 So, don’t wait for motivation to strike (it probably won’t.)
 Instead, schedule your yoga practice.
 Write it down in your agenda and make it non-negotiable.

 If you’re a beginner wondering how to do yoga at home, set a realistic goal.
-Dropping into a 75-minute flow six days a week probably isn’t going to happen.
-That’s okay!
 Even practicing yoga just once a week can have profound, lasting benefits.

 If you’re really busy, try starting with just five minutes of mindful breathing or a couple of sun salutations a day.
 You’ll likely find you want to keep practicing once you begin.
-So, commit to showing up, then let the practice guide you further.
+Just commit to showing up and let the practice guide you.

 You don’t need an at-home yoga studio or a sweeping yoga deck to practice; a small space in any room of your house should do the trick.